 Having that said, let’s now go back to a special area you don’t want to miss.

 Mint Builder is majorly focused on recruitment.

-But on the contrary, the platform encourages you to recruit members to earn highly.
+The platform encourages you to recruit members to earn highly.

 I’m not into the idea that Multi-Level Marketing companies task members to buy services or products every month.